opensumi/docs/docs/integrate/universal-integrate-case/custom-readonly-mode.en.md

 ## Overview

 In some special scenarios, the integrator wants to be able to run in read-only mode.
-For example, `sharing` functions enable the receiver read but cannot write, cannot use certain commands, or create and delete files, or other such requirements.
+For example, `sharing` functions enable the receiver read but cannot write, use certain commands, or create and delete files, or other such requirements.

 Then we can use OpenSumi custom module capability to enable read-only mode by disabling certain functions and `Command` commands in the module.

 ## Custom a Readonly Module

-First, custom a `ReadonlyModule` module:
+Firstly, custom a `ReadonlyModule` module:

 ```typescript
 @Injectable()